eschweitzer78/gps-design-systems-lwc/README.md

 ## Installing the production versions using Unlocked Packages

 Kindly note that the packages might be the same as for non-production orgs (see above) if the latest successful build has alreay been promoted for production.
+It is highly advisable to have sufficient testing mileage in a sandbox with a given version prior to installing it in production.

 Make sure you fully understand the [support](./SUPPORT.md) and [security](./SECURITY.md) implications of installing those assets in production.
 The applicable [license](./LICENSE.md) has also wide-ranging disclaimer provisions.

+While installing, you can expand the advanced options to pick the `Compile only the Apex in the package` option if you know that your local Apex may raise issues as the installation would otherwise be aborted in abundance of caution.
+It is however advisable to deal with those issues before setting forth with the installation if possible.

 1. Log in to your org

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pc9qIAC">this link</a> to install the `sfGpsDs` unlocked package in your production org (v2.8.0.4 released on 28/04/2025 -- only when using your own design system or a dependent third-party's).

-1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcPPIA0">this link</a> to install the `sfGpsDsAuNsw` unlocked package in your production org (v3.0.4.4 released on 13/08/2025).
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pcd3IAC">this link</a> to install the `sfGpsDsAuNsw` unlocked package in your production org (v3.4.0.1 released on 08/12/2025).

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcA0IAK">this link</a> to install the `sfGpsDsAuNswS` unlocked package in your production org (v2.8.0.4 released on 28/04/2025).

 1. Please [reach out](https://github.com/eschweitzer78/gps-design-systems-lwc/discussions/categories/access-to-limited-prod-releases) if you would like to install the `sfGpsDsAuQld` unlocked package in a production org.
 We would like to collect feedback and may be able to provide early adopter support.

-1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pc7kIAC">this link</a> to install the `sfGpsDsAuVic` unlocked package in your production org (v2.7.1.1 released on 21/02/2025).
-Please [do let us know](https://github.com/eschweitzer78/gps-design-systems-lwc/discussions/categories/access-to-limited-prod-releases) when doing so for non-educational use as we plan on stopping distribution by 1/10/2025.

 1. Please [reach out](https://github.com/eschweitzer78/gps-design-systems-lwc/discussions/categories/access-to-limited-prod-releases) if you would like to install the `sfGpsDsAuVic2` unlocked package in a production org.
 We would like to collect feedback and may be able to provide early adopter support.